 - 2.4.2 Intermediate, thrust and propeller shafts shall generally be made of steel with tensile strength R_m between 400 and 800 MPa. - 2.4.3 The mechanical properties and chemical composition of materials used for the manufacture of propellers shall be in compliance with 3.12 and 4.2, Part XIII "Materials".
 Whereas steel of martensitic grade is permitted for the manufacture of propellers for ships of all types, steel of austenitic grade is permitted for the manufacture of propellers for ships without ice strengtheming.
-The possibility to use carbon steel for the manufacture of propellers is subject to special consideration by the Register considering the requirements of 3.8, Part XIII "Materials".
+The possibility to use carbon steel for the manufacture of propellers shall be agreed with the Register considering the requirements of 3.8, Part XIII "Materials".